 The Unexpected Visit

-Like me, everyone was clueless, especially for those waking up from the thunderous sounds of RPGs (Rocket Propel Grenades), AK47s, and other weapons.
-Houses were on fire, and looting was in every corner.
+As with me, everyone was clueless, especially those waking up to the thunderous sounds of RPGs (Rocket Propel Grenades), AK47s, and other weapons.
+Houses were on fire and looting was occurring in every corner.
 It was now after 10:00 in the morning.
 Shooters stormed the next-door neighbor—one of them a member of the military who was locked up.
 My heart raced.
 I was so afraid, thinking what would happen if I was caught.
 Thank God their attention went somewhere else, and they left the area.

-It was like innocent animals waiting to be slaughtered.
-These rebels were everywhere in the central area and other parts of the city.
+We were like innocent animals waiting to be slaughtered.
+The rebels were everywhere—in the central area and other parts of the city.
 To make matters worse, the president, who had fled to a neighboring country, announced that a peacekeeping force was on its way to the city and that everyone should stay indoors, or they might be mistaken as a rebel and shot.

 My mind went wild.
 Though I tried to stay calm, I thought of my dad, who was miles away.
 As people were running away with fear from their own dwellings, my compound became a haven for the moment.
 We all gathered together, Christians and Muslims, and prayed for protection.
 Everyone was scared.
 My small rice supply, palm oil (red oil), pepper, onions, and seasonings, were freely shared with others.
 It was time for togetherness, for sharing hopes and prayers.
-But the sounds of mortar and shelling of artilleries from the hills killed the hunger in my stomach.
-There was no time for food or taking a shower, nothing—except for the one thing that refused to be erased from my mind—DEATH.
+But the sounds of mortar and shelling from the hills killed the hunger in my stomach.
+There was no time for food, taking a shower, or anything—except for the one thing that refused to be erased from my mind—DEATH.

 Light at the End of the Tunnel